 Temperature and the zeroth law, heat, work and energy, the three laws of thermodynamics, and applications.
 Emphasis is on entropy and its applications: the thermodynamic potentials, aspects of kinetic theory, and Maxwell-Boltzmann statistics.
 Prerequisites: Grade C or higher in PHYS 275 or permission of instructor.
 Fall, even years

 Analytical treatment of Newton's laws in kinematics and dynamics, oscillations, non-inertial reference systems, gravitation and central forces, mechanics, and motion of rigid bodies.
 Lagrangian mechanics.
 Prerequisite: Grade C or higher in PHYS 275 or permission of instructor.
 Fall, odd years.

 An advanced course in geometric and wave optics.
 Topics covered include one- and three-dimensional wave equation, electromagnetic waves and the electromagnetic spectrum, particle theory of light, reflection and refraction of waves at media boundaries, dispersion, geometric optics, fiber optics, interference effects, interferometry, diffraction and quantum electrodynamics, lasers.
 Prerequisite: Grade C or higher in PHYS 275 or permission of the instructor.
-Spring, even years.
+Occasionally.